 When drumming, you should be working with your drumsticks and not against them.
 Work on the natural rebound of your sticks and loosen up your grip a little.

-Having a looser drum grip will not only stop blisters from occurring, it will also make you a better drummer!
-It will also help prevent against a raft of other drumming related injuries.
+Having a looser drum grip will not only stop blisters from occurring, but it will also make you a better drummer!
+It will also help prevent a raft of other drumming-related injuries.